LETTING THIRD PARTIES TAKE ADVANTAGE OF YOUR BENEFICIARIES

 You may even have the perfect family.

-Unfortunately, however, it’s a rough world out there, and lots of third parties can prey on even the most responsible heir.
+Unfortunately, however, it’s a rough world out there, and and lots of third parties can prey on even the most responsible heir.
 You should protect your legacy as best you can from such persons.

 Who are these third parties?
 In this chapter, we’ll discuss both creditors and professional estate predators.
 But let’s start with the most common of dangerous third parties: divorced spouses.